- What is flat rate pricing?

 Truly Competitive Pricing Vs. Flat Rate Pricing

 Flat rate credit card processing is not meant to be competitive; it’s meant to be easy to understand.
-Businesses that become fed up trying to decipher credit card processing statements often gravitate toward flat rate pricing simply because they feel they have a better handle on charges.
+Businesses that get fed up trying to decipher credit card processing statements often gravitate toward flat rate pricing simply because they feel they have a better handle on charges.

 A pricing model called interchange plus pricing allows businesses to have the best of both worlds — a flat, fixed markup from the processor and competitive pricing.

 Interchange Plus Pricing

 We’ve explained interchange plus pricing in detail before.
 Our credit card processing guide covers the finer points of why interchange plus is more competitive and transparent than other forms of pricing, including flat rate.
 In short, interchange plus pricing separates the costs of interchange and assessments from the processor’s markup.

 Arguments for Flat Rate Pricing

 It’s relatively easy to forecast what charges will be with fixed-rate pricing.
 Simply multiply gross sales by the processor’s rate to calculate charges.

-Simplicity seems like a small comfort considering flat rate pricing is typically 20% more expensive than other forms of pricing, but nonetheless, some businesses are willing to pay to have a flat rate.
-Paying more foe convenience may make sense for your business, just remember that in most cases you will be paying more.
+Simplicity seems like a small comfort considering flat rate pricing is typically ~20% more expensive than other forms of pricing, but nonetheless, some businesses are willing to pay to have a flat rate.
+Paying more for convenience may make sense for your business, just remember that in most cases you will be paying more.
 Don’t confuse simplicity with low cost.

-Some processors offer flat rate without a transaction fee.
-That makes it an ideal pricing model for businesses with very low average tickets.
+Some processors offer flat rate without a transaction fee, though this is less common now.
+If you can find it, that type of pricing is an ideal pricing model for businesses with very low average tickets.

 For example, 2.75% of a $3 sale is only $0.0825, which is lower than what the processor pays in interchange charges.
 So, aggregators that don’t charge a transaction fee actually lose money by processing for businesses with very small average tickets.
-Square lost $30 million processing for Starbucks because of the low average transaction total.
+Square lost $30 million processing for Starbucks because of the low average transaction total, which is why it now charges a transaction fee.